Fort Walton Beach Medical Center

 The project utilizes prefabricated features such as exterior wall panels, patient headwalls, patient toilets, and casework.
 This method of construction saves the client both time and financial resources, as repetitive elements are built off-site and installed as soon as the construction process will allow.

+This project is part of the HCA North Florida Division’s estimated impact of over $200 million to the local economy in the Okaloosa/Fort Walton Beach area.
 Mitch Mongell, CEO of FWBMC, states, "These projects are part of Fort Walton Beach Medical Center's focus on the future and commitment to improve access to high quality health care and service on behalf of our community."